Navigating the Tire Landscape for Peak Performance and Safety

 1. Industrial

-If you are operating heavy-duty machinery, you need a tire that is able to withstand all kinds of punctures, tears, and gouges.
+If you are operating heavy-duty machinery, you need a tire that can withstand all kinds of punctures, tears, and gouges.
 These types of tires are very similar to construction tires.

 2. Ag

-Ag tires are built with highly aggressive treads to handle the most extreme conditions thrown their way.
+Ag tires are built with highly aggressive treads to handle extreme conditions.
 These are common for tractors, combines, sprayers, and skid steer loaders.
 Ag tires are incredibly durable and can cope with the most intense jobs on the farm.
-Just beware that they will tear your lawn to pieces if you drive on it.
+Just beware that they will tear your lawn if you drive on it.

-When you are buying farm tires, it’s very important to note that there are a plethora of options specifically made for rear and front tires.
+When buying farm tires, it’s important to note that many options are specifically for rear and front tires.

 3. Rear Tires

-R-1 – Ag rear tires are typically preferred for more general dry land farming.
-These are also commonly referred to as lug tires and have a traction-grabbing component normally angled at 45 degrees.
+R-1 – Ag rear tires are typically preferred for general dry land farming.
+These are also called lug tires and have a traction-grabbing component typically angled at 45 degrees.
 You can also get more tread depth to handle jobs in wet or heavy clay terrains.
 These are referred to as R-1W tires.

 The Deestone D413 is a popular choice with increased tread depth.
-The angle of the bar lugs on this tire does a lot to improve traction with a self-cleaning design.
-The strong nylon casing on this tire makes it one of the most durable models on the market.
+The bar lugs’ angle on this tire significantly improves traction with a self-cleaning design.
+The robust nylon casing on this tire makes it one of the most durable models.

 R-2 – These tires have a tread depth that is twice that of an R-1 tire.
 These tires are meant to handle farming needs in wet muck or mud.
 R-2 tires are typically used in rice paddies or sugar cane fields.